fesacor/python-courses/lynda-advanced-python/README.md

 The convention is to name this parameter `args`.

 A list can be passed as the `args` argument.
 It has to be passed to the function call with a leading asterisk.

+### Lambda functions

+When there is no need to define a whole separate funcion because of the added complexity.
+Improve code readability.

+Defined as `lambda <parameters>: expression(parameters)`